nokoyoko/SignalSimulator/README.md

 ## What's Coming Next
-Ther are no concrete plans to advance the project as of now.
-More sophisticated defenses would be interesting to explore however.
+There are no concrete plans to advance the project as of now.
+More sophisticated defenses would be interesting to explore.
 If you are interested in collaborating please feel free to contact me.

 ## Contact
 eric (dot) brigham4 (at) gmail.com